zznop/flyr/README.md

 Alternatively, this repository contains a Dockerfile and [Scuba](https://github.com/JonathonReinhart/scuba) YAML file that allows you to build the project using docker.
 To build the docker image run the `build.sh` script.
-It will create an image tagged `dudley-build:latest`
+It will create an image tagged `flyr-build:latest`

 A [Scuba]() YAML file has been included in the project for use with Docker.
 To install Scuba, run the following command: